den-taku/matrix/README.md

 # matrix

-matrix using const generics (only for nightly)
+Matrix using stack by definition with const generics (only for nightly)

 ```rust
     let left = Matrix::<2, 3, u32>([1, 2, 3, 4, 5, 6]);